Common Name(s): Afrormosia, afromosia, African teak

 Modulus of Rupture: 14,920 lbf/in2 (100.9 MPa)

 Elastic Modulus: 1,715,000 lbf/in2 (11.83 GPa)

-Color/Appearance: Heartwood is typically a yellowish brown, occasion will have an either reddish or olive hue.
-Color tends to darken with age.
+Color/Appearance: Heartwood is yellowish brown, occasionally with a reddish or olive-colored hue, darkening with age.
 Narrow sapwood is pale yellow and is clearly differentiated from the heartwood.

-Grain/Texture: Grain is usually straight, though it can also be interlocked.
-With a fine uniform texture and good natural luster.
+Grain/Texture: Grain is usually straight, though it can be interlocked.
+With a fine, uniform texture and good natural luster.

 Odor: Afrormosia has a distinct odor while being worked.

-Pricing/Availability: Trade of this species is currently tightly controlled.
-It’s usually available as lumber in good sizes.
-Prices are medium to high for an imported African hardwood.
+Pricing/Availability: Trade of this species is currently regulated and tightly controlled—though still available as lumber in good sizes.
+Prices are medium to high for an imported hardwood.